 Ethanol and Methane

 Ethanol is a current oxygenate additive for gasoline and comprises 6-83% of the total fuel volume.
 Methane is a daughter product of ethanol and would most likely be found in soil vapor within the unsaturated zone.
 Methane is non-poisonous but can be an asphyxiant and an explosive hazard when mixed with air.
 A release site should be analyzed for ethanol and methane if the release is from an ethanol-blended fuel.
+Only methane gas should be analyzed to assess health or explosive risks where ethanol-rich fuels are stored.
+Methane in groundwater is minimal under natural conditions.

 There are several types of regulated products commonly used for commercial purposes.
 These include new lubricating oil, used waste oil, petroleum solvents and glycols.
 These other regulated compounds should be analyzed for if a release is confirmed from a regulated tank that contains these products.
 If these COCs are identified during characterization, additional monitoring and remediation will be handled on a site-specific basis.